-Google Analytics is even able to tell you in what age group your website visitors belong and what gender they represent.
-Planning your website content and offering based on your website visitors' demographic information is an effective way to boost up your online sales.
+Google Analytics is even able to tell you to what age group your website visitors belong and what gender they represent.
+Planning your website content and offers based on your website visitors' demographic information is an effective way to boost your online sales.

 Channel, source, and medium

 Every ecommerce manager should be aware of their most effective traffic channels, sources, and mediums.
 Channels tell if the visitor has found your website via e.g. organic search, paid search, or social media.
 Other most common channels of traffic are direct, referral, and email.